 4. Full time vs. Part time – Full Time is 12 units, credits, or hours per term at an institution.
 Full time credits or status is important for financial aid purposes (to receive a full financial aid award).
 A student who takes less than 12 units per term is considered part time.

 5. GE (General Education) - a set of courses intended to set an educational foundation of skills and knowledge to prepare students for success in their majors.

 6. Hybrid Class - A course that includes both in-person and online sessions.

-7. Major/Minor – Major is an academic subject chosen as a field of specialization.
-Minor is a set of courses, usually from 18-24 credits that students can take in addition to their major courses.
+7. Major/Minor – A major is an academic subject chosen as a field of specialization.
+A minor is a set of courses, usually from 18-24 credits that students can take in addition to their major courses.
 Minors are optional in most majors but are a good way to increase the marketability of the degree.

-8. Office Hours – are times in which students can meet with their professors to ask questions, get assistance on how to be successful in the course.
+8. Office Hours – are times in which students can meet with their professors to ask questions and get assistance on how to be successful in the course.
 Office hours are often listed on the class syllabus, or you can ask your professor.

 9. Syllabus - an outline of the subjects in a course of study.
 A syllabus will also include the assignments and deadlines for those assignments (is always subject to change).
 Syllabi is the plural of syllabus.

 10. Waitlist- A class list that students can join through the same myCoyote registration process to wait for open seats in a class that is closed.
 When a class reaches its maximum enrollment capacity it is then considered “closed”.
 Department permission is required for all closed classes.
 If the class is waitlisted, students will need to add themselves to the waitlist and watch for email confirmation IF enrolled by the automated waitlist process.
 Waitlisted students are enrolled by order of position number on the waitlist.

 11. Cost of attendance - The average cost to attend for one academic year (fall through spring).
 It includes tuition and fees, books and supplies, room and board, transportation, and personal expenses.